jungle-bay/telegram-bot-api/readme.md

 echo 'Hello world!
 Im bot ' . $botInfo->getFirstName() . ' !';
 ```

+### Note

+* The basis for your bot can use [Telegram Bot Platform](https://github.com/jungle-bay/telegram-bot-platform).
+* For the convenience of development, you can use [Telegram Bot CLI](https://github.com/jungle-bay/telegram-bot-cli).

 ### License

 This bundle is under the [MIT license](http://opensource.org/licenses/MIT).
 See the complete license in the file: [here](https://github.com/jungle-bay/telegram-bot-api/blob/master/license.txt).